emanueljacob/identity-germany/README.md

 You are then able to use all validation methods from the `Slashplus\IdentityGermany\Contracts\Validation` contract, which extends the `\Illuminate\Contracts\Validation\Validator` contract.

-This means you're able to get information from the validator if needed:
+This means you're able to get the following information from the validator if needed:

 ```php
 // regular illuminate methods i.e.